Abdusalamstd/math/README.md

 ### Note

-:warning: No commercial use without permission.
+:warning: No commercial use.
 Thank you!

 # Release Note

+:notebook: 2021/10/22 Initialize in local git

+~

-:notebook: 2022/10/22 Re-Initialize git
+:books: 2022/10/22 Re-Initialize in Github